 5.1 Where your data is stored

-If you create an account through our online booking system, Booking Bug, your information is stored within our password protected online server with Booking Bug (Booking Bug are ISO 27001 certified, and all of their staff are fully trained to be compliant with their own stringent data security protocols and their policy is rigidly adhered to with the help of their Information Security department.)
-BUFCCF staff are trained on how to use Booking Bug safely and securely.
+If you create an account through our online booking system on our website www.bostonunitedcf.co.uk, your information is stored within our password protected online server.
+All of our staff are fully trained to be compliant with our stringent data security protocols and our policy is rigidly adhered to with the help of their Information Security department.
+BUFCCF staff are trained on how to use our onlinebooking system safely and securely.

 If you complete a paper course application form, this information will be stored on Upshot, which is password protected and can only be accessed by BUFCCF staff.